 A smooth transition into school

 Prep students are gradually integrated into the whole school community in age-appropriate ways.
 Our goal is to familiarise our youngest students with the school facilities and staff for an easy transition to school life.
-Your child will visit the library, Junior school playground, our on-site café (Bembooka), build connections with older children, and join our Junior school assemblies.
+Your child will visit the library, Primary school playground, our on-site café (Bembooka), build connections with older children, and join our Primary school assemblies.

 Building genuine relationships

-Our wellbeing program includes Vertical Homerooms, where students in Years 9-12 interact daily to establish cohesive connections.
-Stage 5 students see first-hand the rigours of Senior study and develop relationships with students outside their immediate cohort.
+Our wellbeing program includes Vertical Homerooms, where students in Years 7-12 interact daily to establish cohesive connections.
+Stage 4 and Stage 5 students see first-hand the rigours of Senior study and develop relationships with students outside their immediate cohort.
 We intentionally develop leadership skills through the Student Leadership Team.
 The school’s strength program incorporates the Duke of Edinburgh Award, developing student’s leadership skills and resilience.